Helperbird/website/src/pages/help/how-to-show-alt-tags-on-hover-tooltip.md

 ---
 new: false
 header: true
+updated: true
 layout: templates/new/help/post.html
-title: How to show alt and title tags on hover
+title: How to Display Alt Text and Title Tags for Images and Links
 description: Learn how to show alt and title tags on hover with the Helperbird extension.
 keywords:
   Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for